The Complete Guide to Brand Identity and Brand Design

 When you achieve resonance with a customer, you’ve likely gotten a life-long customer (as long as you keep doing the same things that the customer resonated with in the first place).

 Your Brand Identity Design Should Reflect Who You Are As A Business

-Brand identity design comes down to one thing: consistency.
-If you’re consistent across the entire marketing and business materials spectrum, you’ll reinforce that brand image in the minds of the consumer.
+If you’re consistent across the entire marketing and business materials spectrum, you’ll reinforce your brand’s image in the minds of your audience.

-This idea of consistency applies to all your digital marketing as well.
-Making sure your social media accounts all have the same backgrounds and pictures, making sure your website has the same header and footer on each page, making sure your emails all have your logo—it’s all a part of creating an overarching brand identity.
+This idea of consistency applies to all your digital marketing as well — for example, making sure your social media accounts all have the same backgrounds and pictures, making sure your website has the same header and footer on each page, making sure your emails all have your logo.

 Ready To Kick Some Marketing Ass?